McIndi/ans_dev_sandbox_playbook/docs/TROUBLESHOOTING.md

 If you encounter an issue not covered here:

-1. Check that your environment is activated: `source ACTIVATE_SANDBOX_ENV.bash`
+1. Check that your environment is activated: `python sandbox.py activate` then `source .venv/bin/activate`
 2. Verify Python version: `python --version` (should be within >3.9 and <3.15)
 3. Check for conflicting packages: `pip list | grep pytest`
 4. Review logs: `cat ansible.log`